 Service, maintenance, repairs, parts and technical support.

 The Broshuis brand stands for more than just a trailer manufacturer.
 We also consider the service after the trailer has been commissioned to be essential.
-Our support department has been known for years for the quality, expertise and friendliness of our colleagues.
+Our support department has been known for years for our colleagues' quality, expertise and friendliness.
 We take our motto “Downtime costs money” very seriously and will do everything we can to help you with the most diverse questions.
 Whether this is a repair / maintenance or whether you need trailer parts or technical support.
 We are available 24/7.

 Frequently asked questions

 Error code given when reading off - ‘code 078 = pressure difference brake pressure sensor and EBS modulator’ The sequence for coupling up the semi-trailer must always be as follows:

 - Connecting the air couplings: 1. red (storage) 2. yellow (command)

 - There should be no errors once the EBS is connected.
 The EBS warning lamp on the dashboard should not illuminate

 - The lighting must be switched on, both L and R should be illuminated